Humayra-Amin/Pet-Adoption-Platform-client/README.md

 - https://pet-adoption-a621f.web.app/

-# Used Technologies:

-- React
-- Tailwind CSS
-- Firebase(Authentication and Hosting)
-- MongoDB
-- Nodejs
-- Expressjs

-# To clone this project follow the below steps:
+## To clone this project follow the below steps:

 - Go the repository that you want to clone
 - Copy the code URL from the green "Code" button. can copy either SSH if SSH key is set up or else copy HTTPS.